akazer2/svsLib/README.md

 downsampling factor can be used to off set the x, y coordinates appropriately.

-2.Writing the images to TIFF
+2. Writing the images to TIFF
   * A problem I ran into while writing the images was that determining the order of the channels and determining how many channels were present.